what is scs?

 Yes.
 Most insurance companies cover this treatment for post-laminectomy syndrome, complex regional pain syndrome, diabetic painful neuropathy.

-Is the SCS Trial as effective as an implanted device?
+Is the Trial as effective as the implant?

 Yes.
 The goal for the stimulator trial is to assess pain relief and improvement to functionality.
 We are looking for 50% or greater improvement.
 If the trial was successful, then the permanent implant should be successful as well.